MrcSnm/D-Lang-on-Android/README.md

 ## Getting Android lib for LDC
 Now you need to include an Android architecture lib on your LDC, to do that, go into the [LDC github repository](https://github.com/ldc-developers/ldc/)
-Go into the [releases](https://github.com/ldc-developers/ldc/releases/) Find for a release that matches your LDC version, as the time I'm writing this, my version is 1.22.0, so, it will have prefix like **ldc2-1.22.0-linux**
+Go into the [releases](https://github.com/ldc-developers/ldc/releases/) Find for a release that matches your LDC version, as the time I'm writing this, my version is 1.22.0, so, it will have prefix like **ldc2-1.22.0-android**
-What you're searching for is the android architecture 64 (aarch64), so the version I needed to download is: *ldc2-1.22.0-linux-aarch64.tar.xz*
+What you're searching for is the android architecture 64 (aarch64), so the version I needed to download is: *ldc2-1.22.0-android-aarch64.tar.xz*

 **IMPORTANT**
 > If your target architecture does not have a prebuilt binary(Those one that are in the LDC developers release assets), you will have to [build it yourself the Phobos and the DRuntime](https://wiki.dlang.org/Building_LDC_runtime_libraries)

+> Notice that inside your architecture target folder, you will see that there is a lib/ and other lib(commonly related to 32 bits), you can use that for distributing for another target, inside aarch64 there is a x86_64, you can set a configuration for targeting it too and in the binaries inside -gcc, search for x86_64

 After downloading it, it's time to setup your compiler to find its existence.